marionegroponzi/devbook/src/tools/launchctl.md

 ## Set environment variables in macOS for GUI apps

-In general environemt variables for GUI apps in macOS are stored in `/etc/launchd.conf`.
+In general environment variables for GUI apps in macOS are stored in `/etc/launchd.conf`.

 Otherwise one can: